traccar/traccar-web/README.md

 Traccar is open source server for various GPS tracking devices.
 This repository contains web interface for the Traccar platform.
 For back-end checkout [main Traccar repository](https://github.com/tananaev/traccar).

-## New version

-A new version of the web app is under development alongside original web app.
-It will be available under Apache open source license.
-It uses React, Material UI and other modern web frameworks.
-Check [modern](https://github.com/traccar/traccar-web/tree/master/modern) folder for more details.
+## Modern web app

+New web app for Traccar.
+It uses modern technologies like React, Material UI etc. For more information on how to build it please check the [modern app documentation](https://www.traccar.org/build-web-app/).

+## Legacy web app

+Old web app for Traccar.
+It uses Sencha Ext JS framework.
+For more information on how to build it please check [the legacy app documentation](https://www.traccar.org/build-extjs/).

 ## Team